Flushing Meadows Corona Park

 Thirty-six foreign countries did host exhibits at the Fair, however, including Jordan.
 The Jordanian pavilion was a splendid “multi-peaked-and domed structure with an undulating roof, and surfaced in gold mosaic and shimmering blue glass.”
 It sat near the Court of the Astronauts, between the pavilions of the United Arabic Republic and Sudan at the site now marked by this column.
 Inside the pavilion, one could view various religious and physical artifacts from Jordan’s history, including a scale model of the Dome of the Rock, statues of the Three Kings, a Christian crèche, and perhaps the most visited relic of all: one of the Dead Sea Scrolls.
 This ancient treasure was displayed in a replica of the cave in which it was discovered.

 The remarkable gift of the Column of Jerash is a symbol of Jordan’s rich and diverse history and its impact on world culture.
-It is also one of the few true antiquities publicly displayed in New York City’s parks.
+It is also the second-oldest antiquity publicly displayed in New York City’s parks.

 Column of Jerash Details